-Government bond funds are mutual funds that invest in debt securities issued by the U.S. government and its agencies.
+Government bond funds are mutual funds or ETFs that invest in debt securities issued by the U.S. government and its agencies.

 These funds can also be a good choice for beginning investors and those looking for cash flow.

-Risk: Funds that invest in government debt instruments are considered to be among the safest investments because the securities are backed by the full faith and credit of the U.S. government.
+Risk: Funds that invest in government debt instruments are considered to be among the safest investments because the bonds are backed by the full faith and credit of the U.S. government.